zayamatias/sscraper/README.md

 # Important news!
-I've been working on a new scraper for a while now, and it is starting to get to a very basic point, but to a point where it could be start to be tested very soon.
+I've been working on a new scraper for a while now, and it is starting to get to a very basic point, but to a point where it could start to be tested rather soon.

 I need your help!